ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Since transmitting HTTP Datagrams using QUIC DATAGRAM frames requires sending an HTTP/3 Settings parameter, it "sticks out".
 In other words, probing clients can learn whether a server supports HTTP Datagrams over QUIC DATAGRAM frames.
-Implementations that support this feature SHOULD always send this Settings parameter to avoid leaking the fact that there are applications using HTTP datagrams enabled on this endpoint.
+As some servers might wish to obfuscate the fact that they offer application services that use HTTP datagrams, it's best for all implementations that support this feature to always send this Settings parameter, see {{setting}}.

 # IANA Considerations {#iana}